Social CTAs That Work For Web Traffic

 No strategy is complete if you don’t measure success and use that insight to tweak your approach.
 What did you do right?
 What did you do wrong?
 What worked?
 Test everything.
 You can do this by using UTM codes and piecing everything together using Google Analytics, or with one of Simply Measured’s reports that allow you to tie your social activity directly to web traffic.
 The Twitter Traffic report shows you the complete funnel, from original tweet, all the way down to your identified goal completions.
 This can inform future decisions, language used in tweet copy, and the type of CTAs you use.

-To find out how Simply Measured can help you make informed decisions about your social CTAs, request a FREE 14-day trial today:
+To find out how Simply Measured can help you make informed decisions about your social CTAs, request a demo today: